kurtekat/shaiya-episode-6/sdev/README.md

 ### Lapis Combination

-The client expects the 3 items to be the same.
+The client expects the remake items to be the same.
 Use the following example to get started:

 ```ini
 ; PSM_Client\Bin\Data\ItemRemake5.ini